legalize-dev/legalize-nl/nl/BWBR0012288.md

 ### 2.4.
 Foltering, onmenselijke of vernederende behandeling of bestraffing in de zin van artikel 3 EVRM

-### 2.4.1.
-Uitzonderlijke situatie in de zin van paragraaf C2/3.3 Vc
+### 2.3.
+Vervolging in de zin van het Vluchtelingenverdrag

 In Afghanistan is geen sprake van een uitzonderlijke situatie als bedoeld in artikel 3 EVRM.